 Variations and substitutions

-- Make it vegan: Add any plant based yogurt of your choice to make this a vegan raita.
+Make it vegan: Use any plant-based plain yogurt of your choice to make this a vegan raita.

-- Make a cold soup: Just add more water and whisk the raita well to turn into the most refreshing cold soup, ideal for summer heat!
+Make a cold soup: Just add more water and whisk the raita well to turn it into the most refreshing cold soup, ideal for beating the summer heat!

-- Add more flavor: Though not traditionally added to a raita, a splash of lemon juice and some minced garlic can instantly add more flavor to your raita recipe.
+Want more flavor?
+Though not traditionally added to raita, a splash of lemon juice and some minced garlic can instantly enhance the flavor of your raita recipe.
 You can also add some chaat masala.
-I would not, however, recommend adding garam masala to a raita.

-- Pair it with this incredibly flavorsome Moroccan inspired vegan cous cous salad.
+- Pair it with this incredibly flavorsome spiced couscous salad.

-- Make a delicious meal with this Mediterranean inspired homemade flatbread, some hummus and a fresh salad.
+- Create a delicious meal with these turmeric tortillas, some hummus, and Indian onion salad.

-- Use it as a spread for your sandwich.
+- Use it as a sauce for your burger or alongside your summer grilling.

 Indian meal ideas:

-- If you are thinking of a meal for your little one, then pair the raita with this kid friendly jeera rice and aloo matar.
+- If you are planning a meal for your little one, consider pairing the raita with some buttered rice and aloo matar.

 As you can see, the possibilities are endless.
-In short, this raita recipe will make any meal an immensely satisfying one!
+In short, this raita recipe will make any meal immensely satisfying!

 Frequently Asked Questions